Fugant1/Chess-in-C/README.md

 # Chess-in-C
-Chess game written in C language.

-The code is not yet commented, but it will be soon.
+This was my first repository and it is dedicated to study the C language, to do this, as a starter in programming I've written a Chess game in C language with all the features but castling.
 To use it, download the xadrez_C folder and compile it normally in the terminal:
 "gcc xadrez.c -o xadrez.exe"
 ".\xadrez.exe"

-The castling movement functionality has not been added.

 To play, simply enter the coordinate of the piece and the coordinate at which it will be moving.
 example: